MossyJossy/Phase-1-Project/README.md

 Unlike what many people may suspect, there was no correlation found between Review Scores and the Revenue, as seen in this scatterplot:
 ![review_vs_revenue.png](./images/review_vs_revenue.png)

 However there were clear winners when it came to which genres and ratings did well in revenue.
-The genre "Science Fiction and Fantasy" had the highest average revenue at just under $70 million USD, and the movie rating PG-13 one out against the rest, with an average of just under $60 million USD.
+The genre "Science Fiction and Fantasy" had the highest average revenue at just under $70 million USD, and the movie rating PG-13 won out against the rest, with an average of just under $60 million USD.
 ![revenue_genre.png](./images/revenue_genre.png)
 ![revenue_rating.png](./images/revenue_rating.png)